 Of the men who completed the first 12 months of the two vertex baldness trials, 1,215 elected to continue in double-blind, placebo-controlled, 12-month extension studies.
-There were 547 men receiving PROPECIA for both the initial and extension periods (up to 24 months2 years) and 60 men receiving placebo for the same periods.
-In additional extension
+There were 547 men receiving PROPECIA for both the initial study and first extension periods (up to-24 months2 years) and 60 men receiving placebo for the same periods.
+The extension studies were continued for 3 additional years with 323 men on PROPECIA and 23 on placebo entering the fifth year of the study.